GSP: Man fatally shot himself following police pursuit

 The Georgia Bureau of Investigation is investigating Hodge's death.
 His body was taken Monday to the GBI's facility in Pooler for autopsy, said Stacy Carson, agent in charge of the GBI's Kingsland office said.

+Battiste said the GBI's initial assessment of the incident indicated the officer acted according to police guidelines and policy while initiating the traffic stop and while engaging in the resulting pursuit.

-The county police department asked The News not to release the name at this time of the officer involved, citing related ongoing investigations with possible street gang connections.
+County police requested The News not release the name at this time of the officer involved, citing related ongoing investigations with possible street gang connections.

 Approaching the crashed vehicle, county officers found Hodge leaning out of the driver's side window with a gunshot to the head, the state patrol report said.
 The handgun was on the ground nearby, police told the state patrol.